marcoalopez/marcoalopez.github.io/Resume.md

 ### Publications

+#### In review, accepted or available as a pre-print

+**Lopez-Sanchez MA** and Llana-Fúnez S. *Ultramylonite Formation in Quartz-feldspathic Rocks within the Semi-brittle Field (Vivero fault, NW Spain)*.
+Submitted to the Journal of Geophysical Research: Solid Earth

 #### Published or in press (citable) peer-reviewed publications

 **Lopez-Sanchez MA** and Llana-Fúnez S (2016) [An extension of the Saltykov method to quantify 3D grain size distributions in mylonites](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/docs/2016_JSG_Lopez-Sanchez.pdf) *Journal of Structural Geology* **93**: 149-161; doi: [10.1016/j.jsg.2016.10.008](http://dx.doi.org/10.1016/j.jsg.2016.10.008)